ficnawode/analysistree-onnx-inferrer/README.md

 ### ONNX Runtime

-ONNR Runtime is needed to compile and run the program.
+ONNX Runtime is needed to compile and run the program.
 Get the precompiled version for your architecture here:

 https://github.com/microsoft/onnxruntime/releases